jomkwankalayasingern29-rgb/Hjj/README.md

 SubTitleGears.TextSize = 8
 SubTitleGears.Parent = AutoContainer

--- สวิตช์ซื้อเกียร์อัตโนมัติรวม
 createToggle(AutoContainer, "ซื้อเกียร์อัตโนมัติ", function(state)
     autoBuyGearsEnabled = state
     if autoBuyGearsEnabled then
         task.spawn(function()
             while autoBuyGearsEnabled do
-                for gearName, isSelected in pairs(selectedGears) do
+                for gearKey, isSelected in pairs(selectedGears) do
                     if not autoBuyGearsEnabled then break end
                     if isSelected then
-                        pcall(function()
-                            ReplicatedStorage:WaitForChild("RequestPurchase"):InvokeServer(gearName)
-                        end)
+                        for _, gearData in ipairs(gearList) do
+                            if gearData.key == gearKey then
+                                buyItemSmart(gearData.candidates)
+                                break
+                            end
+                        end
                     end
                 end
                 task.wait(buyDelay)